 Decorated with terracotta columns and cheerful tile-topped tables, Pod 39 Rooftop is a Mexican-flavored oasis full of charm and character.
 Aside from the glittering Midtown views, people come here for the atmosphere, gourmet tacos, and wide variety of tequila-infused cocktails by renowned mixologist Sam Anderson.

 Situated on top of a former hat factory (now housing the Refinery Hotel), the Refinery Rooftop in Midtown spreads across 3,500 square feet of indoor-outdoor space, including a lounge with fireplace and leather sofas, a bar area with retractable roof, and a summery alfresco terrace with cozy wooden tables overlooking the memorable Manhattan skyline.
 Guests here are treated to natural handcrafted cocktails and shareable New American dishes.

-Sitting on the 65th floor of 30 Rockefeller Plaza, SixtyFive at Rainbow Room delights with magnificent panoramic views across Manhattan.
+Sitting on the 65th floor of 30 Rockefeller Plaza, Bar SixtyFive delights with magnificent panoramic views across Manhattan.
 The glamorous rooftop lounge has a wraparound open-air terrace where patrons can experience alfresco drinking and dining at 240 m up in the air.
 Artisanal small plates accompany refined cocktails Monday through Friday, 4:30PM till Midnight, as well as Sundays 4PM – 9PM.